search icon

 Overview

 ITIL is the acronym for Information Technology Infrastructure Library, which is a framework that encompasses a set of best practices for delivering IT services.
-ITIL provides a standardized approach to building and managing stable IT Infrastructure that offers lesser risks, higher efficiency, and scalability for growth.
+ITIL framework provides a standardized approach to building and managing stable IT Infrastructure that offers lesser risks, higher efficiency, and scalability for growth.

 As one of the most popular and widely accepted frameworks for IT service management today, organizations use the best practices laid down by ITIL to increase operational efficiency and IT service improvement.
 The nucleus of ITIL is structured around a Service Lifecycle that consists of the five phases mentioned below: